-31-35 King Street East has design and physical value as a representative example of a Second Empire style commercial building in Omemee.
+13-17 King Street East has design and physical value as a representative example of a Second Empire style commercial building in Omemee.
 The style, which was popular at the end of the nineteenth century, is relatively rare in Kawartha Lakes, although there are several extant examples in Omemee.
-The subject property, constructed between 1891 and 1892, is a good example of the style and demonstrates its key features including the characteristic mansard roof, ornate dormer windows, decorative brickwork and pilasters.
-It is representative of the execution of this style in Omemee in the early 1890s when the commercial core of the village underwent a period of reconstruction after a series of devastating fires.
+The subject property, constructed in 1892, is a good example of the style and demonstrates its key features including the characteristic mansard roof, ornate dormer windows, decorative brickwork and pilasters.
+It is representative of the execution of this style in Omemee in the early 1890s when the commercial core of the village underwent a period of reconstruction after a series of devastating fires, although it is unique as a corner block.

-Historic and Associative Value
+Historical and Associative Value

-31-37 King Street East has historical and associative value as the Williamson and Ivory Block.
-Constructed between 1890 and 1891, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
-It has direct historical relationships with the history of commercial and economic development in Omemee as home to two important local businesses in the late nineteenth century: Williamson's Harness and Shoe Store and Thomas Ivory and Sons General Store.
-Through these businesses, it provides information regarding the economic growth of the community throughout the second half of the nineteenth century.
+13-17 King Street East has historical and associative value as the Grandy Block.
+Constructed in 1892, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
+It has direct historical relationships with the history of commercial and economic development in Omemee as a commercial building within the downtown that provides information regarding the economic growth of the community throughout the second half of the nineteenth century.
+More specifically, it is the former home of the Omemee post office that once occupied the corner unit and yields information regarding the importance of the mail in turn of the century communities.